fitnr/everylotbot/README.md

 # every lot bot

 This library supports a Twitter bot that posts Google Streetview pictures of every property in an SQLite database.
 Existing instances of the bot: <a href="https://twitter.com/everylotnyc">@everylotnyc</a>, <a href="https://twitter.com/everylotchicago">@everylotchicago</a>, <a href="https://twitter.com/everylotsf">@everylotsf</a> and <a href="https://twitter.com/everylotla">@everylotla</a>.
 Since maps are instruments of power, these bots is a way of generating a tension between two different modes establishing power in urban space.
+[Read more about that](http://fakeisthenewreal.org/everylot/).

 ## What you'll need